jrandj/aws-security-specialty/README.md

 1. You are a compliance officer at a large life sciences company utilising numerous AWS accounts across multiple development teams.
 The AWS accounts are managed under an AWS Organisation.
 To ensure HIPAA compliance, you must ensure that the log file delivery of AWS CloudTrail is not suspended by any AWS account.
 What is the most efficient way to accomplish this task?
     * An SCP should be created with a deny rule on action 'cloudtrail:StopLogging' and applied to the related OUs.

+1. A company is planning to run a number of admin related scripts using the AWS Lambda services.
+There is a need to understand if there are any errors encountered when the script runs.
+How can this be accomplished most effectively?
+    * Reporting metrics for AWS Lambda are provided through Amazon CloudWatch.
+Lambda logs all requests handled by your function.

+1. You are responsible for the security profile of a number of mission critical applications at a large global telecommunications company.
+Your team lead asks you to propose a solution to trace all changes made to the AWS infrastructure.
+You must also prevent any evidence from tampering or deletion by malicious actors attempting to conceal unauthorized activities.
+Which of the following approaches do you propose?
+    * Only allow the Security Team permission to make changes in CloudTrail.
+    * Enable CloudTrail in all AWS regions and send logs to a dedicated S3 bucket.
+Grant read only access to the Security Team members who need to review the logs.

+1. You have multiple separate AWS accounts for each different project in your organization.
+You would like to enable CloudTrail logging for each of these accounts and consolidate all logs to the same S3 bucket.
+What are two possible approaches?
+    * Turn on CloudTrail in the account where the destination bucket will belong, configure the bucket policy to allow cross-account permission.
+Turn on CloudTrail in the other accounts, configure all accounts to log to the destination bucket.
+    * Use AWS CloudTrail and a user in a management account to create an organization trail that logs all events for all AWS accounts in that organization in the same Amazon S3 bucket.

+1. You are trying to debug a Lambda function which writes S3 metadata to a DynamoDB table.
+All logs from the function should be going to CloudWatch Logs however the function never seems to be sending any logs.
+What could be the problem?
+    * Your function does not have permission to write to CloudWatch.
+The function execution role needs to permission to write to CloudWatch.

+1. You are supporting a number of EC2 instances located in a private subnet of your organization's VPC.
+The instances need to access resources that are stored in S3.
+After creating a VPC endpoint, the instances are still unable to access the buckets.
+Which of the following should do to fix this problem?
+    * You need to ensure that a route is present in your route table which routes all requests to S3 via your endpoint.
+Note that it is not possible to configure a route that routes all request to S3 via Amazon PrivateLink.

+1. You have developed a number of Lambda functions to run automated housekeeping tasks in your environment, however you suspect that some of these functions are failing to launch or not completing properly as a lot of the tasks have failed to run.
+Which of the following tools can you use to investigate this?
+    * Check for errors in CloudWatch.
+Lambda logs errors to CloudWatch Metrics.
+The Errors metric measures the number of failed invocations Monitoring Lambda Functions.

+1. You are trying to debug your Lambda function, however you noticed that data events for Lambda and S3 are not available in Amazon CloudWatch Events.
+What could be the reason for this?
+    * Data events are not logged by default.
+To record CloudTrail data events, you must explicitly add the supported resources or resource types for which you want to collect activity to a trail.
+    * Your Lambda function and S3 resources haven't been added to a CloudTrail trail.
+Data events provide visibility into the resource operations performed on or within a resource.
+Data events are not logged by default when you create a trail.
+To record CloudTrail data events, you must explicitly add the supported resources or resource types for which you want to collect activity to a trail.
+    * Note that you do not need to enable data events in Lambda and S3.
+They are added to the trail.

+1. Your CTO has asked you to monitor all S3 bucket ACLs and policies for violations which allow public read or public write access.
+You have also been asked to automatically remediate the violation and send a notification reporting the finding to the Security Team.
+Which of the following services can you use to do this?
+    * Use AWS Config to monitor for policy violations, use CloudWatch Events to trigger a Lambda function to update S3 bucket policies and ACLs and send an SNS notification to the Security Team.

+1. Your customer is currently logging all CloudTrail data and management events into a single S3 bucket.
+Due to a recent security incident, the customer now wants to log management events in a different S3 bucket but continue to use the existing bucket to log only data events.
+The current trail is using default encryption.
+From the AWS CloudTrail console, which of the below options is correct?
+    * Edit the existing trail configuration and set the management events option to None.
+Then create a new trail that logs only management events but to a different S3 bucket with an appropriate bucket policy to capture the logs.
+Since a trail configuration can only reference a single S3 bucket, a new trail must be created.
+CloudTrail trail configurations do not inherit from other trails and editing a trail configuration is not against best practices.

+1. You are working on a strictly confidential project and your Chief Information Security Officer has mandated that you must make sure that none of the EC2 instances, which are being used for your project, have a public IP address.
+You have been told that you are responsible for enforcing this and project funding will be withdrawn if the team does not comply.
+How can you enforce this?
+    * Use CloudWatch Events to trigger a Lambda function to remove any public IP addresses.
+    * Use IAM policies to deny your administrators the ability to add a public IP address.
+    * Use AWS Config to monitor for compliance.

+1. You are running your web application on a number of EC2 instances behind an Application Load Balancer.
+You have configured the application to send error logs and security logs to CloudWatch logs.
+Persistent data generated by the application is stored in DynamoDB and website images and static content is stored in S3.
+Over the weekend the application crashed a number of times, causing a serious system outage.
+The application support team managed to get the system back online, but on Monday morning when they tried to access the logs to analyze what went wrong, they discover that no logs exist for this application.
+What might be the problem?
+    * The Instance role does not have permission to write to CloudWatch Logs.
+    * The CloudWatch Logs agent is not installed.
+    * The CloudWatch Logs agent is not running.

+1. Your team suspects that one of your instances has been compromised and is attempting to communicate with a command and control server.
+Which services can you use to investigate this?
+    * Amazon Inspector.
+You can use Amazon Inspector to assess your assessment targets (collections of AWS resources) for potential security issues and vulnerabilities.
+Amazon Inspector compares the behaviour and the security configuration of the assessment targets to selected security rules packages.
+    * VPC Flow Logs.
+    * GuardDuty.
+GuardDuty continuously analyzes VPC Flow Logs and DNS requests and responses to identify malicious, unauthorized, or unexpected behaviour in your AWS accounts and workloads.

+1. You have multiple separate AWS accounts for each department in your company.
+You have enabled CloudTrail logging for each of these accounts and configured each one to send logs to the same S3 bucket.
+However some of your accounts have not been sending any logs.
+What do you think the problem is?
+    * The accounts do not have permission to write to the S3 bucket.

+1. To further enhance security and provide DNS related information for security audits, management has requested that you enable Route 53 DNS Query Logging.
+For which of the following configurations can DNS Query Logging be enabled?
+    * DNS Query Logging can be enabled when using a public hosted zone and using Route 53 name servers.

 ### Infrastructure Security